novak-99/ex/docs/source/complex/cos.rst

         A complex number.

-The sin function of a complex number is defined as:
+The cos function of a complex number is defined as:

 .. math::
    \sin z = \cos x \cosh y + i\sin x \sinh y